Harold Briley, 1931 to 2023

-Tributes have been pouring for Harold Briley, who passed away on 26 June 2023, surrounded by his family, after a long battle with cancer, which he bore bravely.
+Tributes have been pouring in for Harold Briley, who passed away in the small hours of 26 June 2023, surrounded by his family, after a long battle with cancer, which he bore bravely.

 Born in 1931, Harold Briley spent his first years in Anfield, a poor area of Liverpool.
 In 1939, like other children then, he was evacuated to rural Wales, before returning to Liverpool for two years.
 But he then experienced the heavy bombing of Liverpool; once being blown out of bed and across the room by a German parachute bomb.
 So in 1941 he was evacuated again, this time to the Isle of Man.